What are the offences?

 - Documents: employers take possession of workers’ documents.

 - Payment: workers are paid in cash, rather than through a documented system.

 - Subcontracted work: workers are subcontracted throughout the supply chain, limited visibility.

 - No complaints procedure: workers cannot express their grievances and protect their rights.

 - Living conditions: workers may live together on site or in employer provided accommodation, often very poor living conditions.

 - Behaviour: victims may exhibit signs of anxiety and fear.
 Limited possessions e.g clothes safety kit.
 Maybe prevented from speaking to third parties.

-Reporting: Section 54 carries an Annual Reporting Requirement which requires every business which carries out all or some of its work in the UK and has an annual turnover of at least £36 million to publish a slavery and human trafficking statement every financial year.
-This part of the Act has extra territorial effect and will require non – UK incorporated businesses to report on Modern Slavery, even if they only have margin UK turnover.
+Reporting: Section 54 carries an Annual Reporting Requirement.
+This which requires every business who carries out all, or some of its work in the UK.
+Businesses that have an annual turnover of at least £36 million to publish a slavery and human trafficking statement every financial year.
+This part of the Act has extra territorial effect and will require non – UK incorporated businesses to report on Modern Slavery.
+Even if they only have margin UK turnover.